emrgnt-cmplxty/automata/automata/docs/core/agent/tools/agent_tool.rst

 AgentTool
 =========

-``AgentTool`` is an abstract class for building tools for agents.
+``AgentTool`` is an abstract class for building tools for providers.
 This class provides a structure for creating custom tools to be used in an agent’s toolkit.
 Being an abstract class, it contains an abstract method ``build`` that needs to be implemented by any concrete class that